RobinMaheshwary/Language-Detection/README.md

 # Language Prediction

-#### As part of my 6th semester B.Tech minor project at KIIT University in CSE, I played a role in the project by focusing on data visualization using Plotly and T-SNE techniques.
+#### In my 6th semester B.Tech minor project at KIIT University, I focused on data visualization using Plotly and T-SNE, contributing significantly to the project's implementation.
+The project aimed to detect 17 different languages through diverse deep learning and machine learning methods, including LangDetect, LangId, FastText, Sentence Transformer, CNN, LSTM, and multi-layer perceptron.
+The ultimate goal was to effectively visualize the language detection outcomes using T-SNE and Plotly.

 ## Requirements
 The project requires the following packages to be installed: